 Next door at 2909-11 N. Clark is a great new addition to the Neighborhood.
 The Gundis Kurdish Kitchen opened in early 2017.
 I really loved the decor, the food and the service.
 The homemade Kurdish bread with a vegetable topping was excellent as were the lamb shank entree and the sea bass entree in a tomato sauce with capers.
 The chocolate mousse topped with pomegranates was very tasty as well.
 The wine list was quite extensive.
 It has a fun international vibe from the food to the servers who were from Romania, Turkey and Guatemala.
 They are open for dinner and brunch daily.

-Having enjoyed Farm House Tavern in Chicago and in Evanston, I was excited to find their latest project, Farm Bar, in Lake View at 1300 W. Wellington.
+Having enjoyed Farm House Tavern in Chicago and in Evanston, I was excited to find their Farm Bar, in Lake View at 1300 W. Wellington.
 It is a smaller, gastropub featuring a local, seasonal menu that features a number of burgers, sandwiches and salads.
 They also offer ciders, craft beers and cocktails.
 For dinner, they also offer a supper club menu or special that changes nightly.
 I enjoyed it for brunch on a beautiful Saturday in July with the windows open and a lovely breeze.
 The eggs benedict was very good.
 They are open for dinner and for brunch on weekends.

 When visiting the neighborhood, make sure to check out some of its great architecture.
 Famed architect Ludwig Mies van der Rohe designed the Commonwealth Promenade Apartments built in 1957 at 330-340 W. Diversey Pkwy.